ProDemos/pds/README.md

 If you want to write directly in the demo pages, check demo/build/pages/*

-# Publishing

-More information on how to publish a new version of the package can be found in the [wiki](https://github.com/ProDemos/pds/wiki/Publishing)

 #Sass

 A few notes on the use of the Sass-files when adding styles